Economic policy of the Hugo Chávez administration: Missions and other projects

 Chávez created many projects and missions during his presidency, though he often took credit for some started by his predecessors as well.
 Many projects initiated during his presidency have remained incomplete and have experienced difficulties due to funding issues, political costs, corruption and bad execution.
 As of late 2013, over 4,000 projects initiated remained incomplete with 25% of those projects beginning before 2006.
 Despite the investment of billions of dollars, such projects that were not completed and experienced multiple delays included repairs to the Parque Central Complex, moving the Las Mayas garbage center, the clean up of the Guaire River, a National Cancer Center, Plan Vargas 2005, and multiple transportation projects.

 Chávez also initiated Mission Habitat, a Venezuelan government program to construct new housing units for the poor.
 The housing mission has also experienced difficulties with El Universal stating that one of the Chávez administration's outstanding weaknesses was the failure to meet its goals of construction of housing.
 Chávez promised to build 150,000 houses in 2006, but in the first half of the year, completed only 24 percent of that target, with 35,000 houses.
 In 2013, the Venezuelan government also failed to complete nearly 50% of projected homes.
 The housing market in Venezuela had also shrunk significantly.
 Developers have avoided Venezuela due to the massive number of companies who have had their property expropriated by the government.

 According to the Venezuelan government, the "Miracle Mission" program had the Venezuela and Cuban governments collaborated to perform free eye care to over 1,139,798 people, with an average of 5,000 operations occurring on a weekly basis in 74 medical centers around Venezuela, as of July 2010.
-Several thousand people from other Latin American nations—including Argentina, Bolivia, Brazil, Costa Rica, Chile, the Dominican Republic, Ecuador, Guatemala, Nicaragua, Paraguay, Peru, and Uruguay—were also given free treatment under the program.